An4i3s/RomanNumerals/README.md

 # RomanNumerals
-A simple program in Java that convert Roman Characters to number and convert numbers into Roman Characters
+A simple program in Java.
+the class RomanNumeralsBis convert Roman Characters to number the class ReversRomanNumerals convert numbers into Roman Characters